OpenEvalProject/evals/manuscripts/elife-96704/v3/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/96704/elife-96704-fig5-v3.jpg)

 **Figure 5.:** Isoform interactions are independent of the NTD.
 (A) Activity comparison of full-length and N-terminally truncated GmCesA isoforms.
 DPM: disintegrations per minute.
 Error bars represent deviations from the means of at least three replicates.
 (B) Tandem pull-down experiments as in Figure 4 but with N-terminally truncated homotrimers of GmCesA1 and GmCesA3.
 Top panel: SDS-PAGE, bottom panel: Western blots using anti-His and anti-Strep primary antibodies.
 (C) Control binding of His-ΔNCesA1 to Strep-Tactin beads and Strep-ΔNCesA3 to Ni-NTA resin.
 L, Ft, W, E: Load, Flow through, Wash, and Eluted fractions.
 (D) AlphaFold predicted model of N-terminally truncated GmCesA1 with the CSR replaced by a loop shown as an orange backbone (left), and negative stain images of the NTD- and CSR-truncated GmCesA1 trimer.
 (E) Tandem purification of NTD and CSR truncated GmCesA1 and GmCesA3.
 (F) Affinity purification of His-tagged full-length GmCesA1 and Strep-tagged NTD- and CSR-truncated GmCesA3.
-Shown is an SDS-PAGE after Coomassie staining.Figure 5—source data 1.Figure 5B, C, E and F.Figure 5—source data 2.Figure 5B, C, E and F.
+Shown is an SDS-PAGE after Coomassie staining.

 To test whether the CSR is involved in isoform interaction, the domain was replaced in the N-terminally truncated GmCesA1 and GmCesA3 constructs with a flexible loop of 20 residues (see Materials and methods), thereby generating GmCesA constructs devoid of the NTD as well as the CSR (Figure 5D).
 Negative stain EM of the purified truncated GmCesA1 particles demonstrates their trimeric assembly, as observed for the full-length and NTD truncated versions (Figure 5D).
 Upon deletion of the CSR, the GmCesA1 and GmCesA3 isoforms no longer co-purify in vitro, suggesting that the region is indeed required for inter-isoform interaction (Figure 5E).
 Further, an N-terminally and CSR truncated GmCesA3 construct shows only minor, most likely non-specific, interaction with full-length GmCesA1, suggesting that GmCesA isoforms interact primarily via their CSR domains (Figure 5F).

-## Clustering of homotrimers of different GmCesA isoforms
+### Clustering of homotrimers of different GmCesA isoforms

 Negative stain electron microscopy analyses of the individual GmCesA homotrimers revealed monodisperse particle distributions (Figure 6A–C).
 The size and shape of the particles is consistent with the GmCesA homotrimers observed by cryo-EM and remains unchanged over a course of a week when incubated on ice.

 ![Figure 6.](https://cdn.elifesciences.org/articles/96704/elife-96704-fig6-v3.jpg)

-**Figure 6.:** GmCesA homotrimers and a dimer of trimer.(A–C) Uranyl formate-stained EM images of homotrimers of purified GmCesA1 (A), GmCesA3 (B) and GmCesA6 (C).
+**Figure 6.:** (A–C) Uranyl formate-stained EM images of homotrimers of purified GmCesA1 (A), GmCesA3 (B) and GmCesA6 (C).
 The proteins were incubated overnight on ice prior to grid preparation.
 (D) The same for an equimolar mixture of all three GmCesA isoforms, incubated overnight, separated from individual trimers by size exclusion chromatography, and imaged by negative stain EM.
 Selected clusters are encircled.
 Scale bar: 100 nm.
 (E) Purified trimers of GmCesA1 and GmCesA3 were combined and used for cryo-EM analysis.
 Shown are 2D class averages of dimers of trimers.
 (F and G) Manually assembled GmCesA1 trimer volumes (F) were used to calculate 2D class average templates (G) for comparison with the experimentally obtained dimers of trimers shown in panel (E).

 To visualize the interaction of the isoforms, all three homotrimeric isoforms were combined at equal molar ratio and subjected to size exclusion chromatography after incubation overnight on ice.
 Negative stain EM analysis of high molecular weight fractions eluting after the void volume revealed GmCesA clusters of varying stoichiometries, ranging from 2 to >10 particles (Figure 6D).
 The clusters likely arise from trimer-trimer interactions in different orientations and vary in diameter from about 50–100 nm.
 No clustering was observed for any of the individual GmCesA isoforms alone, even after prolonged incubations on ice.